m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/map-set#iteration-over-map)

-`Map.prototype.keys`, `Map.prototype.values`, and `Map.prototype.entries` can be used to get an iterable from a map:
+`Map.prototype.keys`, `Map.prototype.values`, and `Map.prototype.entries` can be used to get an iterable from a map (map insertion order is preserved):

 ```js
 const map = new Map()